FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 Yao Fu, Columbia University, yao.fu@columbia.edu

-\*\*update\*\*:  continuous relexations of discrete structures. sampling methods.
+\*\*update\*\*: mutual information estimation.

 \*\*TODO\*\*: a table for how different DGM techniques are applied to different NLP models/ tasks.

-\*\*TODO\*\*: score function estimator; information theory; more detailed graphical visualization (current one really bad); more organized analysis; future direction.
+\*\*TODO\*\*: score function estimator; more detailed graphical visualization (current one really bad); more organized analysis; future direction.

 ![title](src/titlepage.jpeg)

 ----

-When we talk about deep generative models, we usually refer to three model families: the Variational Autoencoders (VAEs), the Generative Adversarial Networks (GANs), and the Normalizing Flows.
-We focus primarily on these models.
+Why do we want deep generative models?
+Because we want to learn the latent representations for language.
+Human language contains rich latent factors, the continuous ones might be emotion, intention, and others, the discrete/ structural factors might be POS/ NER tags or syntax trees.
+They are latent since we just observe the sentence.
+They are also generative: human should produce language based on the overall idea, the current emotion, the syntax, and all other things we can or cannot name.

-Many discrete structures are involved in VAE models for NLP.
-Inference over these structures is tricky and smart.
-Many of them deserve to be known.
+How to model them in a statistically principled way?
+Can we have a flexable framework that allows us to incorporate explicite supervision signals when we have labels, or add distant supervision or hard/ statistical constraints when we do not have labels but have other prior knowledge, or simply infer (guess) whatever makes the most sense when we have no labels or a priori?
+Is it possible that we exploit the modeling power of neural networks while still being mathematical and probabilistic, instead of being hacky and sinking into neural architecture engineering?
+DGMs allow us to achieve these goals.

 ### Table of Content
 * [Resources](#resources)